 - Your hourly rate per project is decreasing

-You’ll also notice that certain high maintenance clients feel less worth the hassle because of their low profit margin and your own daydreams of working with fewer clients show up more often.
+You’ll also notice that certain high-maintenance clients feel less worth the hassle because of their low-profit margin and your own daydreams of working with fewer clients that have larger budgets show up more often.

 One point of clarification: